-We have audited the City of Mill Valley's (City) compliance with the types of compliance requirements described in the Measure A Expenditure Plan and the respective funding agreement with the Transportation Authority of Marin (Authority), for the fiscal year ended June 30, 2011.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to compliance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Management of the City of Mill Valley is responsible for compliance with the Measure A Expenditure Plan and requirements of its funding agreement with the Transportation Authority of Marin.
+We have audited the City of Belvedere's (City) compliance with the types of compliance requirements described in the Measure A Expenditure Plan and the respective funding agreement with the Transportation Authority of Marin (Authority) applicable to the City's Schedule of Allocations and Expenditures for the year ended June 30, 2016.

+Management's Responsibility

+Compliance with the requirements referred to above is the responsibility of management of the City.

+Auditor's Responsibility

 Our responsibility is to express an opinion on the City's compliance based on our audit.

-We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to compliance audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; the Measure A Expenditure Plan issued by the County of Marin, and the respective funding agreement between the City and the Authority.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to compliance audits contained in Government Auditing Standards issued by the Comptroller General of the United States; the Measure A Expenditure Plan issued by the County of Marin, and the respective funding agreement between the City and the Authority.
+Those standards and the Measure A Expenditure Plan issued by the County of Marin, and the respective funding agreement between the City and the Authority require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the compliance requirements referred to above that could have a material effect on the City's Schedule of Allocations and Expenditures.
 An audit includes examining, on a test basis, evidence about the City's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
 We believe that our audit provides a reasonable basis for our opinion.
-Our audit does not provide legal determination on the City's compliance with those requirements.
+Our audit does not provide a legal determination of the City's compliance with those requirements.